alishssh/Docker-Demo/README.md

 **Conclusion:**

-Thisis how we make a docker container and push in dockerhub.
+This is how we make a docker container and push in dockerhub.